segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/candu/index.md

 | tutorial.interaction           | Event | Fires when a user clicks an element (track event)         |

 ## Event properties

-Below are tables outlining the properties included in the events listed above.
+The tables below list the properties included in the events listed above.

 #### tutorial.view